opencaesar/jpl-rosetta-extension/README.md

-# JPL Rosetta Extension
+# IMCE Rosetta Extension

-An extension to the Rosetta IDE providing a UI viewpoint for the JPL vocabularies
+An extension to the Rosetta IDE providing a UI viewpoint for the IMCE vocabularies

 ## Installation